-Yet this seems permanently overshadowed by problems in Switzerland, not least as time here nears its end.
-As wonderful as the English Department is, this place is a recurrent nightmare.
+Yet, this seems permanently overshadowed by problems in Switzerland, not least as time here nears its end.
+As wonderful as the English Department is, this place too often feels like a nightmare.
 There are four separate forms to be filled in to leave the country, all of which need delivering to different places.
-A charge is levied for a leaving certificate: freedom from prison.
+A charge is levied for a leaving certificate.

 I had to go to our admin building, Uni Dufour, last week to try and sort out the messy business of matriculation, 12 months after I was reprimanded about my French there.
-There had been a misunderstanding, and the stern headmistress was even less impressed this morning.
+I had never been officially enrolled for reasons nobody could calculate.
+It turns out there had been a misunderstanding, and the stern headmistress was even less impressed this morning.

 Why had I not appeared at her summons last year?
-Because my registration file should have been complete.
-But no, she is not satisfied that she has seen original documents, even though I went through the painstaking process of getting them here, taking them last year, and she herself offering to copy them.
-At that, everything stalled indefinitely.
+Because I had satisfied everything and my registration file should have been complete.
+Now she is not satisfied that she has seen original documents, even though I went through the painstaking process of getting them here, taking them last year, and she herself offering to copy them.
+Despite that, everything stalled indefinitely.

 As a member of staff at the university, I should not have let myself be intimidated, but could do no more than utter ‘Je les ai apporté’ without assertiveness.
-I was left to shiver through coat and scarf through the shakings of the head from the other side of the desk.
+I shivered through coat and scarf during the shakings of the head from the other side of the desk.
 The positive upshot of this – and there is one – is that I should be guaranteed at least student status at Geneva in absentia.